agatatocz/photo-gallery-app/README.md

-A photo gellery app I made to learn how to use React+Redux
+A photo gallery app I made to learn how to use React+Redux